stephengold/Minie/README.md

  + the "A" and "D" keys dolly the camera left and right, respectively,
  + the "Q" and up-arrow keys raise the camera, and
  + the "Z" and down-arrow keys lower the camera.

+Some of the demos (such as `DropTest`) rely entirely on debug visualization to render the physics objects.
+Others (such as `TestDac`) use physics controls.
+When physics controls are in use, the "/" key to toggles debug visualization on and off.

 [Jump to table of contents](#toc)